sjstretton/screwed/10-LandAndProperty.md

 As mentioned, this form of unearned land value increase is particularly prevalent in urban locations.
 It is less relevant to agricultural locations, where the work done by a farmer does little to affect the value of her neighbour's land.

-Before we consider in detail, how to best address the unique situation of land, and the problems currently associated with it,let us lighten the mood and discuss board games.
+Before we consider in detail how to best address the unique situation of land, and the problems currently associated with it, let us lighten the mood and discuss board games.

 # 10.4 The case of Monopoly

 Monopoly is a fun game to play, but not necessarily one that leads to familial harmony, at least when playing the standard rules.
-We all know how Monopoly works - everyone has some starting cash and goes about buying up properties, building houses and charging rent.
-As players move around the board, they land on properties and pay rent to whoever owns it.
-In the end, one person owes everything and everyone else is left penniless.
+We all know how Monopoly works - everyone has some starting cash and goes about buying up properties, building houses, and charging rent.
+As players move around the board, they land on properties and pay rent to whoever owns them.
+In the end, one person owes everything, and everyone else is left penniless.
 This is a parable for our present economy.

-Rather less commonly known is the fact that Monopoly was preceded by and evolved from another game, called, 'The Landlord's Game', and  invented and patented by Elizabeth Magie.
+Rather less commonly known is the fact that Monopoly was preceded by and evolved from another game, called 'The Landlord's Game,' invented and patented by Elizabeth Magie.

 |![image](ChapterPictures/8-7-Monopoly.jpg)|
 |:--:|
 |*Figure 8.7 - The Original Monopoly was first called The Landlord's Game and invented by Elizabeth Magie*|

-This state of affairs is also present when Oligopolies exist. ^[A state of limited competition, in which a market is shared by a small number of producers or sellers.]
+This state of affairs is also present when oligopolies exist. ^[A state of limited competition, in which a market is shared by a small number of producers or sellers.]

-This game had two sets of rules of play.
-The first set of rules is similar to the rules of Monopoly and similarly led to extreme instability, with the whole board monopolised by one player, and the other players forced into penury and bankruptcy.
+Magie's game had two sets of rules of play.
+The first set of rules is similar to the rules of Monopoly, and similarly led to extreme instability, with the whole board monopolised by one player, and the other players forced into penury and bankruptcy.

-The second set of rules in The Landlord's Game led to a very different outcome, however.
-The game when played by these rules led to a stable and admittedly boring game with no clear winner.
+The second set of rules in The Landlord's Game led to a very different outcome.
+The game, when played by these rules, led to a stable and admittedly boring game with no clear winner.
 Everyone ended up with something.
 Not quite world peace, or even family peace, but economic peace - at least within the confines of the game.

-So what were the different rules that lead to a muchmore stable economic outcome?
+So what were the different rules that lead to a much more stable economic outcome?

 The 'economically stable' rules involved a tax levied by the central authorities on the value of the land owned by each individual, and distributed back through public services or a per-capita dividend.
-This could be called, a site valuation tax, a location value tax, but is most often referred to as a 'land-value tax'.
+This is sometimes called a 'site valuation tax' or a 'location value tax,' but is most often referred to as a 'land-value tax.'

 # 10.5 Land Value Tax

 ## History

 Elizabeth Magie intended her game to demonstrate that a single tax on land values could lead to a sustainable economic system in which all benefited.
-This is the kind of tax which we are proposing.
+This is the kind of tax we are proposing.

-Magie was not the originator of this idea.
+Magie was not the originator of this concept.
 She was espousing the ideas of a 19th Century self-taught economist named Henry George, who argued that a single tax on land values would be both efficient and fair.
-It would be fair, because it taxed unearned increases in land values which occur, not due to individual effort or ingenuity, but because of development of infrastructure and the wider economy.
-It would be efficient, because the quantity of land does not change.
-He saw that when we tax labour (via income tax) or tax economic activity via sales tax and corporate taxes, we discourage these activities and make the economy less productive.
-Taxing land values might discourage people from speculating on land, and this would be a good thing as it would only free up funds for more productive investment and free up land for more beneficial purposes.
+It would be *fair* because it taxed unearned increases in land values which occur not as a result of individual effort or ingenuity, but because of development of infrastructure and the wider economy.
+It would be *efficient* because the quantity of land does not change.
+He suggested that when we tax labour (via income tax) or tax economic activity via sales tax and corporate taxes, we discourage these activities and thereby make the economy less productive.
+Taxing land values instead might discourage people from speculating on land, and this would be a good thing, as it would free up funds for more productive investment and free up land for more beneficial purposes.

 |![image](ChapterPictures/8-8-GeorgeSign.jpg)|
 |:--:|
 |*Figure 8.8 - Everybody works but the vacant lot*|

-George presented his ideas in a bestselling book, 'Progress and Poverty', and the case for a land value tax was taken up by great thinkers and politicians including the Russian novelist Leo Tolstoy and British politicians, Winston Churchill and David Lloyd George.
+George presented his ideas in a bestselling book, 'Progress and Poverty,' and the case for a land value tax was taken up by great thinkers and politicians, including the Russian novelist Leo Tolstoy and British politicians Winston Churchill and David Lloyd George.
 It was only the intervention of the first World War that prevented the tax being implemented in the UK.
-The "people's budget" was passed by the pre-war government but had not been yet implemented by the outbreak of World War I. After the war, the government had different priorities and the tax was never implemented.
+The "people's budget" was passed by the pre-war government, but had not yet been implemented by the outbreak of World War I. After the war, the new government had different priorities, and the tax was never implemented.

 Though he popularised the single land tax, Henry George could be seen as a follower of the great classical economists.
-Adam Smith, David Ricardo, John Stuart Mill and Karl Marx all supported land value tax or public ownership of land.
-David Ricardo developed both the theory and recommendations in 1817 in 'On the Principles of Political Economy and Taxation'.
+Adam Smith, David Ricardo, John Stuart Mill, and Karl Marx all supported land value tax or public ownership of land.
+David Ricardo developed both the theory and recommendations in 1817 in his monograph 'On the Principles of Political Economy and Taxation.'
 A land value tax was considered the first point of the political program of Marx.
 The importance and optimality of a land value tax was one of the few things the great classical economists agreed on.

-In the 20th Century the idea of a single tax on land values was espoused by economist Frank Ramsey  [@Ramsey1927] .
+In the 20th Century, the idea of a single tax on land values was espoused by economist Frank Ramsey [@Ramsey1927].
 He explained that if any one commodity is absolutely inelastic, either for supply or for demand, the whole of the revenue should be collected off it [@Putland2013].
 To clarify, when a commodity is inelastic for supply, this means that its supply is (not very) sensitive to changes in price.
 Likewise, a commodity which is inelastic for demand is one whose demand is not greatly sensitive to changes in price.
-There are no commodities which are demand inelastic.
-However there is one which is supply inelastic - land - that is, one cannot increase or decrease the amount of land in existence.
+Oxygen in the air, needed for people to breathe, is an example of a commodity which is demand inelastic (but fortunately it is a part of the commons, freely provided by nature, and not a "commodity" in a financially valuated sense).
+However, there is one commodity which is supply inelastic: Land.
+Some marginal tinkering by Dutch dike-builders notwithstanding, and ignoring for now the future impacts of rising sea levels due to increased greenhouse gas concentrations, one cannot, in general, increase or decrease the amount of land in existence.

-Thus many economists over many years have recommended a land value tax, often considering it an 'ideal' tax.
-The arguments in favour of the the tax include arguments based on justice and arguments based on economic pragmatism.
+That's why many economists over many years have recommended a land value tax, often considering it an 'ideal' tax.
+The arguments in favour of the the tax include arguments based on justice as well as arguments based on economic pragmatism.
 Land Value Tax is rare in this respect.

 # 10.6 Benefits of Land Value Tax